CarlosLRamirez/notes/content/Linux/linux-upskill-day-3.md

 Selecting the correct timezone for all your servers take importance when you need configure scheduled tasks that you need to run at certain time, it also allows you to have consistency in the timestamps of your log files (those under `/var/log`).

+## Final Question?
+### What’s the difference between `sudo -i` and `sudo -s`?

+- `sudo -i` and `sudo -s` are two commands that allow you to "become root" and run elevated-privilege commands without needing to prefix each one with `sudo`.
+However, they have some key differences:
+- `sudo -i` launches a root shell—it's like starting a new shell session as if you had logged in directly as the root user.
+It also loads the root user's environment and places you in the `/root` directory (`cd /root`).
+If you type `echo $HOME`, it will point to `/root`.
+The `-i` stands for "*simulate initial login*".
+- `sudo -s` also launches a root shell, but it doesn’t load the root environment and keeps you in your current working directory.
+The `-s` stands for "*shell*", and it's less powerful than `-i`.

 ## Conclusion
 - Always double check before pressing `Enter` when you're acting as `root` on a server.
 - Always try to use for daily operations a  "normal" account and add to `sudoers` group so need to use  `sudo` for elevated priviledge commands.